 5. The leader tends not for a “shameful profit but eagerly.”
-In secular leadership, some say, in the final analysis, it’s about ROI (Return on Investment), which some insist has to do with the books.
+In secular leadership, some say, in the final analysis, it’s about ROI (Return on Investment), which some insist has to do with the books, positive cash flow.
 Fiscal account matters.
 Surely it does.
 However, we know that those leaders who focus on profit, neglecting people and the subtle relationships and process leading to brand loyalty, may hit the jackpot but overtime lose the true value, including people.
 ROI isn’t simply about balancing the budget.
 It’s also about winning souls and warming hearts.

 6. Similarly, a church leader who is inspired by the need to have fat donations or balance budget will definitely mislead the flock.
 Attuned to God and His promptings, focusing on people, the flock and their needs, glory will come at last.